miciek/pacman-multiplayer-fp/README.md

 * Purely functional approach (separated data and behaviors, no exceptions, ADTs, `Option`s).
 * Modeling using immutable structures.
 * Separating the concerns by using functions as input parameters.
+* Creating loosely coupled modules by using type parameters.
-* Using Monix Atomic to handle state.
+* Using function composition to connect all the dots.
 * Using optics to deal with immutable changing data.
-* Using function composition to connect all the dots.

 ### Requirements
 - Familiarity with basic Scala syntax (e.g. first 2 weeks of [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1) or [Scala Tutorial](https://www.scala-exercises.org/scala_tutorial/terms_and_types))